How do I make a good first impression at my first job?

 The Office

-Starting your first job is like being dropped into a movie halfway through.
-Everyone else knows the script, and you’re still figuring out where the cameras are.
+Starting your first job feels like being dropped into a movie halfway through.
+Everyone else seems to know the script, the characters, the inside jokes.
+You’re still figuring out where to stand and when to speak.

 “Take out the headphones and be present.
 You never know who you’re going to see right when you walk in or right when you get off the elevator.”

-Being present also means being available for a “hey, how was your weekend?” in the kitchen or a “you good?” in the hallway.
-Those small moments are how people start to remember you.
+Being present means being available for the small moments.
+A quick “hey, how was your weekend” in the kitchen.
+A “you good” in the hallway.
+Those interactions feel insignificant, but they’re how people start to remember you.

 “It shows people that you want to say hi and you’re not in that ‘don’t speak to me, I’m wearing my AirPods’ mentality.”